The 20 Best Bladder Cancer Doctors in China

 Tianjin, CN

-Hailong Hu practices in Tianjin, China.
+Hailong Hu practices practicing medicine in Tianjin, China.
 Hu is rated as a Distinguished expert by MediFind in the treatment of Bladder Cancer.
-Their top areas of expertise are Bladder Cancer, Urothelial Cancer, Non-Muscle Invasive Bladder Cancer, Cystectomy, and Endoscopy.
+They are also highly rated in 3 other conditions, according to our data.
+Their clinical expertise encompasses Bladder Cancer, Urothelial Cancer, Non-Muscle Invasive Bladder Cancer, Cystectomy, and Lithotripsy.

 Distinguished in Bladder Cancer